JeffreySanford/forge-board/assets/documentation/gateways.md

 *   **Description:** Responsible for dispatching notifications to users or other systems via various channels (e.g., email, SMS, WebSockets, push notifications).
 It decouples the act of sending a notification from the services that trigger them, providing a centralized point for managing notification templates, preferences, and delivery.

+   *WebSocket Implementation:* The notification gateway uses WebSockets via Socket.IO for real-time communications.
+The client-side implementation is handled by the `SocketClientService` which ensures consistent namespace formatting across all socket connections.
+See [Socket Client Usage Guide](./socket-client-usage.md) for detailed implementation guidelines.

 ## 5. Logging & Monitoring Gateway

 **Theme:** Observability & System Health